nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [salesforce/Craft](https://github.com/salesforce/craft) CRAFT helps you to create Kubernetes Operators in a robust and generic way for any resource, letting developers focus on CRUD operations of resource management in a Dockerfile.
 - [hyscale 🌟](https://github.com/hyscale/hyscale) HyScale takes a declarative definition of your service config and it generates Dockerfile, Container Image, Kubernetes Manifests (YAMLs) and deploys to any Kubernetes Cluster.
 - [kubectl-reap is a kubectl plugin that deletes unused Kubernetes resources 🌟](https://github.com/micnncim/kubectl-reap)
+- [KubeLinter 🌟](https://github.com/stackrox/kube-linter) is a static analysis tool that checks Kubernetes YAML files and Helm charts to ensure the applications represented in them adhere to best practices.
+- [KRD: Kubernetes Reference Deployment](https://github.com/electrocucaracha/krd) krd offers a reference for deploying a Kubernetes cluster.
+Its ansible playbooks allow to provision a deployment on Bare-metal or Virtual Machines
+- [kubeshell](https://github.com/roubles/kubeshell) is a command line tool to interactively shell in to (and out of) kubernetes pods.
+- [k8s-harness 🌟](https://github.com/carlosonunez/k8s-harness) lets you create a disposable Kubernetes cluster with **vagrant and Ansible to test your app in a prod-like environment**.
+- [Secret backup operator](https://github.com/geritol/secret-backup-operator) is an operator designed to backup secrets on a Kubernetes cluster.
+Backup happens when secrets are modified.

 ## Enforcing Policies and governance for kubernetes workloads with Conftest
 * [Accelerated Feedback Loops when Developing for Kubernetes with Conftest](https://engineering.plex.com/posts/kubernetes-policy-conftest) Learn how to validate Kubernetes resources with Conftest for faster feedback loops